HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

 Don’t worry too much about being precise, but try to achieve an even and reasonably dense spread throughout.

-Not sure what grass seed to use in Your Region?
+Are you not sure what grass seed to use in your region?

 Video from “This Old House” – How To Choose Grass Seed:

-Step 6: Work Grass Seed Into the Soil
+Step 6: Rake Grass Seed Into the Soil

-Now that you’ve seeded the surface of the bare patch, you need to cover the new seeds with a bit of soil to prevent them from washing away before they have a chance to germinate and take root.
+Now that you’ve seeded the surface of the bare patch, you need to cover the new seeds with soil to prevent them from washing away before they can germinate and take root.
 There are two ways of accomplishing this.

-The first is using a garden rake gently rake the seeds into the soil.
-Ideally, you should aim to work them into a depth of about half an inch, as this will give them just enough cover to protect them from the rain.
+The first is to gently rake the seeds into the soil using a garden rake.
+Ideally, you should aim to work them into a depth of about half an inch, as this will give them enough cover to protect them from the rain.

 Like all other plants, grass needs ample water to grow and thrive.
-The first time you water your grass seed, you must be careful to dampen the soil well without creating puddles.
+The first time you water your grass seed, you must carefully dampen the soil well without creating puddles.

 This initial watering will help start germination and keep the bare soil from drying out and blowing away like dust.